-The Conductor stood to his full height, the room moving around to accommodate to him.
-The walls darkened and soon they were surrounded by a cold blackness.
+The Conductor stood to his full height, the room moving around to accommodate him.
+The walls darkened, and soon they were surrounded by a cold blackness.
 Nicholas watched as his breath filled the air in front of him.

 “This is you.
 Coming to you.”

 Nicholas looked out into the black to see Anodyne standing in the distance.